-Miramar is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Miramar is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Miramar is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Miramar who work in office and administrative support (15.22%), sales jobs (12.38%), and management occupations (11.89%).

 In terms of college education, Miramar is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.25% of adults in Miramar have a college degree.

 The per capita income in Miramar in 2010 was $25,892, which is middle income relative to Florida and the nation.
 This equates to an annual income of $103,568 for a family of four.
 However, Miramar contains both very wealthy and poor people as well.

 Miramar is an extremely ethnically-diverse city.
 The people who call Miramar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Miramar residents report their race to be Black or African-American, followed by White.
 Miramar also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 36.27% of the city’s residents.
 Important ancestries of people in Miramar include Jamaican, Haitian, Italian, German, and Irish.